 Senate Bill 350 aims to enhance the support for mental health and pupil wellness in Wisconsin schools by expanding the eligibility for state categorical aid.
-The bill proposes to repeal several existing provisions related to the reimbursement structure for local education agencies (LEAs) that employ pupil services professionals, such as school counselors, social workers, psychologists, and nurses.
-It eliminates the requirement that LEAs must increase their spending on social workers to qualify for aid, allowing any LEA that incurs expenses for pupil services professionals to receive reimbursement.
-Additionally, the bill removes the two-tier reimbursement structure, simplifying the process for schools to access funds.
+The bill repeals several existing provisions related to the reimbursement structure for local education agencies (LEAs) that employ pupil services professionals, including social workers, counselors, psychologists, and nurses.
+It eliminates the requirement that LEAs must increase their spending to qualify for aid, allowing any LEA that incurs expenses for these professionals to receive reimbursement.
+The bill also consolidates and renumbers various sections of the law to streamline the process.

-The bill also includes amendments to the funding appropriations for mental health and pupil wellness aid, increasing the budget by $16.5 million for the fiscal year 2025-26 and by $18 million for the fiscal year 2026-27.
-This financial support is intended to ensure that schools can adequately employ and retain the necessary professionals to address the mental health needs of students.
-The changes are set to take effect following publication, or after the 2025 biennial budget act, whichever is later.
+Additionally, the bill increases the funding allocated for mental health and pupil wellness aid, with appropriations rising by $16.5 million for the fiscal year 2025-26 and $18 million for 2026-27.
+This financial support is intended to ensure that schools can adequately employ and retain the necessary professionals to support student mental health and wellness.
+The changes are set to take effect following the publication of the bill or the biennial budget act, whichever is later.

 Statutes affected: